claudiarichardxx/HireEasy/readme.md

 ### 6) `summaryGeneration.py`: LLM Summaries/Scores/Follow-Ups

-**What it does:** Calls an LLM with the Applicant’s “Compressed JSON” and expects a JSON response containing three fields:
+**What it does:** Calls an LLM with the Applicant's "Compressed JSON" and expects a JSON response containing three fields:

 * `LLM Summary` (one line)
 * `LLM Score` (1–10)